Rasshua/Rasshua/README.md

 # QA Engineer

+I offer QA services in the development of software products on a project basis.

 Having successfully worked on a lot of commercial projects, I am now a confident and driven QA Engineer.
 I have extensive experience in functional testing of web pages and web applications.
 I am also good at backend testing, API testing and working with PostgreSQL databases.
 I have proven myself in organizing and managing testing processes in a development team.
 Finally I am a good mentor and teacher.

 Among my absolute strengths are the ability to create a warm, friendly atmosphere in a team and the willingness to help to achieve a common goal.